StashAway’s Q3 2024 Returns

 Actual account returns may deviate from the model portfolios due to differences in the timing of trade execution (e.g. during the day vs close), timing differences and intraday volatility of reoptimisation and rebalancing, fees, dividend taxes and reclaims, etc.

 Past performance is not a guarantee for future returns.
-Please study the product's features, return conditions, and relevant risks before making an investment decision.
+Please study the product's features, return conditions, and relevant risks before making an investment decision; Overseas investments are subject to currency fluctuations.

 This communication is not and does not constitute or form part of any offer, recommendation, invitation or solicitation to purchase any financial product or subscribe or enter any transaction.